 Everything that you discuss in session with your counselor is confidential.
 This means nothing will go on your student education records.
 Also, your parents or loved ones do not have access to your mental health records without your consent.
 Your therapist will not consult with anyone outside of the Wellness Center, or outside of the university, without your written consent.
 There are some important exceptions to this, including information about child or elder abuse, serious risk to human life, and court orders.

-The Wellness Center provides brief individual psychotherapy (typically 6-8 visits per student per academic year).
+The Wellness Center provides brief individual psychotherapy.
 Students who are seeking longer term therapy, or whose counselor determines would benefit from longer term therapy, will be provided with referrals to providers in the community.
 We will seek a good fit for you with someone who accepts your insurance.
 We do our utmost to ensure that cost is not a barrier to receiving needed care, and can provide referrals to providers and clinics who offer sliding scale fees.
 There is no session limit for the variety of group therapy offerings.

 The Wellness Center has a limited number of psychiatric appointments available, and nurse practitioners also manage some psychiatric medications, depending on your condition.
 Like brief therapy, long term psychiatric care is not offered at the Wellness Center.
 Students will be provided with referrals to the community for ongoing psychiatric care.
 Students in need of medications used to treat ADHD or ADD will be provided with referrals for a psychiatrist in the community because the Wellness Center does not prescribe medications for these disorders.

 The Wellness Center does not currently offer learning disability or ADHD testing.
 However, you can schedule a telephone intake appointment with a counselor to receive referrals appropriate to your needs and circumstances.